If your heart races after you climb a flight of stairs, here’s one reason why and how to solve this problem.

 But use of a staircase in the activities of daily living is not sufficient to overcome the racing heart issue.

 Program for Preventing a Racing Heart from Climbing Stairs in a Healthy Individual

 Incorporate twice weekly sessions of high intensity interval training.

 HIIT will teach your heart to get used to brief high loads of exertion and to recover quickly from them.

 HIIT is superior to inducing this kind of cardiac fitness when compared to steady state aerobic sessions.

 For best results, conduct HIIT using a staircase.

 One of the versions of this that’s very effective is to dash up a flight of stairs while holding dumbbells or weight plates.
 The “dash” can be a walk, if that’s all you can do with the weights.

 The objective is to move as fast as you can (even if it’s a slow pace) while holding the weights.

-For beginners, you should have rating of perceived exertion of 6-7 at the top of the staircase.
+For healthy beginners, you should have a rating of perceived exertion of 6-7 at the top of the staircase.